 pyABC addresses the need for distributed, likelihood-free inference for computationally demanding models.
-While pyABC's less scalable STAT strategy is also implemented elsewhere (Jennings and Madigan, 2017; Stram et al., 2015; Ishida et al., 2015), the runtime optimized, more scalable DYN strategy is, to the authors' knowledge, not available in any other ABC-SMC package. pyABC is the only framework featuring adaptive population size selection (Klinger and Hasenauer, 2017).
-Due to its flexibility and extensibility, we expect pyABC to be applied to a wide range of commonly used problem classes, including differential equations, Markov jump processes and multiscale models.
+While pyABC's less scalable STAT strategy is also implemented elsewhere (Ishida et al., 2015; Jennings and Madigan, 2017; Stram et al., 2015), the runtime optimized, more scalable DYN strategy is, to the authors' knowledge, not available in any other ABC-SMC package. pyABC is the only framework featuring adaptive population size selection (Klinger and Hasenauer, 2017).
+Due to its flexibility and extensibility, we expect pyABC to be applied to a wide range of commonly used problem classes, including differential equations, Markov jump processes and multi-scale models.